GamesDoneQuick/donation-tracker/README.md

 If you want to override the default email address that volunteer import registration emails (i.e. the `Send Volunteer Emails` via the Event Admin action dropdown) come from, you can do so with this setting.
 You can still override it in the form itself before doing the import.

+#### TRACKER_PUBLIC_SITE_ID

+Type: `int`

+Default: `SITE_ID` if `django.contrib.sites` is installed, else `None`

+If specified, allows you to override the domain used for generating certain urls.
+Right now it's just prize emails and "View on Site" admin links.

+If set, requires the `django.contrib.sites` application to be installed, or it will be ignored.

+Expects the domain from the specified site in one of three formats:
+- `one.com` - bare domain, treated the same as `//one.com`
+- `//two.com` - domain with scheme-relative specifier, will use scheme from the request
+- `https://three.com` - domain with scheme, will override the scheme from the request

+#### TRACKER_DEFAULT_PRIZE_COORDINATOR

+Type: `str`

+Default: None

+If specified, new events will default to this username for the Prize Coordinator field.
+Note that the value is case-sensitive if using the standard User model.
+If the User cannot be found, this value will be ignored.

+### Prizes

+The Tracker has a comprehensive prize flow once configured properly.
+You'll need to configure the sweepstakes URL as mentioned above, as well as ensure that your outgoing email configuration works.
+The Diagnostics page can be useful for this.

+The Tracker has support for three types of prizes:

+#### Physical

+Just what they sound like.
+They need to be shipped to the winner.
+If the contributor is expected to handle shipping, they are also the handler.
+You may wish to have one central location that your contributors send prizes to, in which case the handler should be assigned to one of your staff members upon acceptance of the prize.

+#### Digital

+Mostly the same as physical, except that no shipping is required.
+An example might be "Custom Digital Art" where the winner chooses what is drawn.
+These prizes should have `requiresshipping` set to `false`, and they will skip some of the later lifecycle steps.

+#### Digital Keys

+A variant of digital prizes.
+After they are drawn *they cannot be automatically reassigned*, and move to the `shipped` part of the prize lifecycle.
+Before sending out the notifications you may wish to validate the list of winners.
+Indicated in the DB by the `key_code` field.
+You can import a list of keys to a given prize with the `Import Prize Keys` admin action.

+#### Prize Lifecycle, Including Email

+You can consider prizes to be in one of thirteen states.
+If you have the necessary API permissions (`tracker.view_prize` and `tracker.view_prizeclaim`) you can query the prize API endpoint with the parameter `?lifecycle={state}` to get a list of prizes in certain states.
+If the parameter is repeated, you can retrieve multiple states in a single query.
+Note that prizes that have multiple copies may be in multiple states at once.
+When this parameter is provided, an additional `lifecycle` field will be returned.
+The exception to this is `archived`, where it will return the state as if the event were not archived, to make it easier to tell where the prize would otherwise be.
+You may also leave the parameter blank (i.e. `?lifecycle=`) if you just want to see the lifecycle without filtering.

+Suggested example email templates can be set up with the Django management command `default_email_templates`.
+See that command for further details, but the short version is that you probably want `default_email_templates -ao` to create the standard set of examples, or `-aop {your_prefix}` to create them with your custom prefix.
+The Prize mail pages will not let you choose a template whose name starts with `default`, and will verify that a) there are no invalid variables in the template and b) certain required variables are used.

+#### Pending

+API state: `pending`
+Needs email: No

+A user (contributor) has submitted a prize via the form, and is in a 'PENDING' state.
+Somebody with prize editing access should either accept or deny the prize, possibly after cleaning up the information.

+If you are letting the contributor handle shipping, you can leave the `handler` field alone, but if you are, for example, asking your contributors to send the prizes to a central location, you should edit the handler field, likely to your event's Prize Coordinator.
+For certain prizes this may not be practical, but that's the fun of logistics!

+#### Accepted/Denied

+API state: `notify_contributor`
+Needs email: Yes

+The prize has been accepted or denied, but the contributor has not been notified. `Mail Prize Contributors` will show a list of all pending emails, grouped by contributor.

+#### Denied w/notification

+API state: `denied`
+Needs email: No

+Same as `notify_contributor` when a prize has been denied and the notification is sent.

+#### Accepted w/notification, not ready to draw

+API state: `accepted`
+Needs email: No

+Same as `notify_contributor` when a prize has been accepted and the notification is sent, and is not ready to draw.
+The standard state of prizes while an event is ongoing.

+#### Ready to draw

+API state: `ready`
+Needs email: No

+Accepted prizes that are ready to draw because:

+- the event's prize window has closed (after waiting for write-ins, etc.)
+- there are not enough claimed or pending-but-not-expired winners for the number of copies

+The latter condition is true when either no winners exist, or some of the existing winners have either explicitly declined the prize, or the accept deadline has passed.

+Note: Currently, a winner can still claim a prize that has passed its deadline *so long as it has not been redrawn*.
+This is an implementation detail and is subject to change at any time.

+The difference between `accepted` and `ready` depends on the precise time of the request, or the value of the `time` parameter, e.g. `?time=2020-01-08` or `?time=2020-01-08T06:00:00-4:00`.
+Anything that looks like an ISO timestamp should work.

+#### Drawn

+API state: `drawn`
+Needs email: Yes

+The prize has been drawn, and a winner picked, but the winner has not been notified. `Mail Prize Winners` will show a list of prizes in this state, grouped by winner.

+#### Drawn w/notification

+API state: `winner_notified`
+Needs email: No

+Same as above, except the notification email has been sent.

+For physical prizes, the winner will be asked to fill in or verify address information.

+For digital prizes, the winner will be asked to accept or decline the prize so that the handler can contact them.

+Key prizes skip this step and instead move to `shipped`.

+#### Claimed

+API state: `claimed`
+Needs email: Yes

+The winner has claimed at least one copy of the prize, but the handler has not been notified. `Mail Prize Winner Accept Notifications` will show a list of prizes in this state, grouped by handler.
+Note that if the handler is the same as the event's `prizecoordinator`, it will skip this step and move to `needs_shipping`.

+#### Claimed w/notification, needs shipping information

+API state: `needs_shipping`
+Needs email: No

+Same as above, but either the notification has been sent, or the handler is the same as the event's Prize Coordinator, and the prize needs to be shipped.
+If the handler is not the prize coordinator, the notification email from the previous step will provide instructions on how to submit shipping information via a custom Tracker form.

+Digital prizes skip this step and instead move to `completed`.

+#### Shipped/Awarded

+API state: `shipped`
+Needs email: Yes

+For physical prizes, the claim has been marked as `SHIPPED`, possibly with tracking information.

+For key prizes, it means that the key has been assigned to a winner.
+It cannot be re-assigned without manual intervention at this step, for example if the winner is not supposed to be eligible for the prize.
+If the winner doesn't want the key, it's a better idea to tell them to pass it on themselves rather than try and reassign it.

+#### Completed

+API state: `completed`
+Needs email: No

+For physical or key prizes, the prize has been marked as shipped or awarded and the winner notified.

+For digital prizes, the handler has been notified of the prize claim.
+At that point it is the handler's responsibility to contact the winner and work out any remaining details.

+#### Archived

+API state: `archived`

+If a prize is not in either the `pending`, `notify_contributor`, `denied` or `complete` part of its lifecycle, but the event it's attached to has been archived, it will be in this state.
+Usually this is a sign that something was left unfinished, so you may wish to investigate further and figure out why.
+The API will still list the lifecycle as if the prize were not archived, but querying for this will restrict it to only the prizes that are archived.

 ### Event Configuration